Rings of Siegel-Jacobi forms of bounded relative index are not finitely generated: Introduction

 Siegel modular varieties arise as moduli spaces of abelian varieties of a fixed dimension~$g$ equipped with a principal polarization and level structure.
 They carry distinguished line bundles whose global sections are Siegel modular forms of degree~$g$.
 Siegel modular forms constitute an important class of automorphic forms and generalize the classical modular forms on finite index subgroups of $\SL_2(\Z)$ to higher dimensions.
 The study of Siegel modular forms is of fundamental importance in number theory and algebraic geometry.

-Siegel modular varieties carry universal abelian varieties, and these similarly carry distinguished line bundles.
+Siegel modular varieties come with universal abelian varieties, and these similarly carry distinguished line bundles.
 Their global sections are known as \emph{Siegel--Jacobi forms}.
 Importantly, Siegel--Jacobi forms appear as Fourier coefficients of Siegel modular forms in higher degrees.

 The systematic study of Siegel--Jacobi forms goes back to the 1980s.
 The case of degree one is dealt with in the book \cite{EZ} by Eichler and Zagier and in many papers from Zagier's school.
-For higher degree, foundations were laid by Dulinski~\cite{dulinski} and Ziegler~\cite{Ziegler-J}.
+For higher degree, foundations were laid by Ziegler~\cite{Ziegler-J} and Dulinski~\cite{dulinski}.
 Later Kramer developed the arithmetic theory of Siegel--Jacobi forms \cite{Kramer_Crelle}.
 An important aspect in his work is the consideration of toroidal compactifications of the universal abelian variety following the work of Mumford and its collaborators \cite{toroidal}, \cite{AVRT:compact}, \cite{tai}, and in the arithmetic setting by Faltings and Chai~\cite{fc}.
-Around the same time Runge contributed by further studying the geometric aspects of Siegel-Jacobi forms \cite{runge}.
+Around the same time Runge contributed by further studying the geometric aspects of Siegel--Jacobi forms \cite{runge}.
 Other work related to Siegel--Jacobi forms of higher degree has appeared in \cite{yamazaki, yang1, yang2, yang4, yang3}.